spryker/spryker-docs/_includes/pbc/all/install-features/202400.0/install-the-shipment-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that after completing the reordering process, the address selection step functions correctly and the address type is selected as "single address".
+Make sure that after completing the reordering process, the address selection step functions correctly, and the address type is selected as "single address".

 {% endinfo_block %}